Sign up for our daily email!

 You can also sign up to join our community text alert database.
 This means we'll send you a text message and let you know about unforeseen issues in your area, i.e. road closures, extended water-shutdowns, ice and snow affecting roads or any other other emergencies in your community.

 • Carry chains and know how and when to fit them.
-If you regularly travel over the Crown Range chains must be carried all winter.
+If you regularly travel over the Crown Range chains should be carried all winter.

-• Plan extra travel time and slow down.
+• Plan extra travel time and slow down - don't rush, you're on a journey, not in a race.

 • Four-wheel drive vehicles are no safer than other vehicles, especially downhill.

-• Make sure all car windows are free of snow and ice - you can receive an instant fine if you don't.
+• Make sure all car windows are free of snow and ice before driving - you can receive an instant fine if you don't.

-• Check the road conditions before you leave.
+• Check the road conditions before you leave the house.

 • Be aware that shaded areas may be icy all day.